catseye/SICKBAY/README.markdown

     It thus lacks an `IF` statement because, similar to [Strelnokoff][], it doesn't need one.

-For a full description of the language, see the [SICKBAY article][] on the [esolangs.org wiki][].

 This is the reference distribution for SICKBAY.
+It contains:

+*   the normative description (i.e. specification) of the language -- see the file `SICKBAY.markdown` in the `doc` directory.
+*   other notes on the language, also in the `doc` directory.
-It contains SAWBONES, Cat's Eye Technologies' reference implementation of SICKBAY, written in Python.
+*   SAWBONES, Cat's Eye Technologies' reference implementation of SICKBAY, written in Python, in the `src` directory.
+*   several small example SICKBAY programs in the `eg` directory.

+For more information on the language, see the [SICKBAY article][] on the [esolangs.org wiki][].

 [Strelnokoff]: http://catseye.tc/projects/strelnokoff/
 [SICKBAY article]: http://esolangs.org/wiki/SICKBAY